 “Suck it up,” I would have probably said a decade ago.
 Then I went through a few spats of depression, the kinds not so easily shrugged.
 My empathy for those who suffer with it changed.

 There you have it.
 I get depressed.
 Telling me that I have no reason to be depressed doesn’t help much.
 I have in my mind’s eye little judgmental adversaries who are telling me I’m being overly dramatic.
 I’m just not positive enough, I should pray more, or I should get my act together.
 These gremlins are all telling me to “suck it up.”
 A talented and most richly blessed guy like me should get over it.
+I started using natural medicine because the pills I was taking had a lot of side effects.
+Take a look at this full list here of the best CBD natural products.

 Then Robin Williams commits suicide.
 Good grief, one of the most talented and wealthy individuals on the planet takes his own life.
 A year ago, Rick Warren’s son did the same.
 It shook me.
 If the writer of the wildly bestselling Purpose Driven Life can have a child who commits suicide, I sure can, too.
 Busy parents aren’t immune.
 Just last month I posted about the death of a mother of a dozen children — my Facebook post went viral — and I discovered later that she hadn’t died of a car accident, but of suicide.
 I have a couple of coaches — extremely blessed and beautiful people — who have shared of their personal struggles with depression.
 I’ve learned much from them and their desire to help others who struggle.